xpullox/undologic/README.md

 # updateCase-boilerPlate
 UpdateCase.com project base - Manage and launch your project with Docker and Ansible

-### Howto
-Create a directory - eg 'src' in the root and place your project files there.
-Outside of this directory will be all the different technologies to manage the system (ansible, docker, etc)

 ### Step 1: Create new Git hub account
-Logon to your git hub account and create a new emtpy project
+Logon to your git hub account and create a new empty project

 ### Step 2: Clone that account to your computer
-Use Php storm to checkout the github files.
-You will now have an empty project or terminal git clone .....
+Use Php storm (or terminal) to checkout the github files to your computer.
+You will now have an empty project.

 ### Step 3: Add Ansible / Docker
 You can run a simple command to download the files into your project.